 The cost of running a website can be expensive.
 One of the biggest outlays initially when starting your blogging site is the cost of a WebHost.

-There are a few things to consider, the cost of setting up your website on a hosting provider.
-How long is the contact for?
+There are a few things to consider, including the cost of setting up your website on a hosting provider.
+How long is the contract for?
 What is the renewal price?
 What is customer support like?
 Do they host WordPress?

 The last question may be the easiest to answer.
 First, most Web hosts will host and support WordPress.
 One word of caution, when you are looking at a Host some will offer Managed WordPress hosting, though this is more expensive.